• Skip to main content

 See above for stovetop directions.

 For cold and flu: A typical serving for an adult is 1 tablespoon several times per day at the first signs of illness.
-For a child 1 tsp 3 times per day (always a good idea to check with your child’s doctor!).
+For a child 1 teaspoon 3 times per day (always a good idea to check with your child’s doctor!).

 DO NOT give to a child under ONE year of age.
 Consumption of honey in an infant can result in botulism intoxication.